Deciding whether or not to purchase this antique school desk was difficult, but working on it was totally more work than I bargained for!

 After a lot of stripping of paint, treating the rust with the amazing Krud Kutter, using the wire wheel and even some sandpaper, I was FINALLY ready for some spray paint primer.

 I mixed up some diy chalky paint primer with some plaster of paris in my oops paint.
-I really didn’t want to try to “restore” this wood to a like new condition.
+Since I really didn’t want to try to “restore” this wood to a like new condition.
 I wanted to preserve it’s used and abused nature to show how rough it’s life had been.

 I used some Heirloom Traditions clear wax on the wooden pieces (and the metal pieces after they were painted)